Characters: Dragon Age II – Non-Playable Characters

 - Although, she doesn't share this with Hawke either.
 If she simply explained to Hawke why she wants to keep Merrill out of harm's way, it'd have been nipped in the bud very early on.
 While you could argue that she might not have trusted Hawke as a Shemlen, you'd think that after befriending Merrill, sending Feynriel to the Dalish in Act I and after "Night Terrors" in Act II, she'd realise that Hawke is a friend to the Dalish.

 - The Mentor: Serves as one to Merrill, even after she enters her self-imposed exile.

 - Team Mom: To the whole clan, especially Merrill.

-- Armor Piercing Lecture: To her brother if she survives, regarding how he fought for the lyrium markings and wanted them, in direct opposition to how he's regarded them for the entire game.
+- Armor-Piercing Question: To her brother if she survives, regarding how he fought for the lyrium markings and wanted them, in direct opposition to how he's regarded them for the entire game.

 - Deal with the Devil: Not literally (for once) - Danarius offered her an escape from whatever "free" elves live with in the Imperium.
 All she had to do was lure her brother into a trap.

 - Killed Off for Real: A possible ending.

 "I am here to satisfy a demand you cannot understand."

 The leader of the Qunari army.
 He appeared in the "Destiny" trailer as Hawke's opponent.